rob-hall78/ostKanboard/README.md

 ## Important Notes

-- **Webhooks only fire for mapped departments**: If a department is not in your mapping configuration, no webhook will be sent
+- **API calls only fire for mapped departments**: If a department is not in your mapping configuration, no API call will be sent
-- **Error Logging**: Check your osTicket error logs for any webhook issues or unmapped department notifications
+- **Error Logging**: Check your osTicket error logs for any API issues or unmapped department notifications
 - **Priority Mapping**:
   - Low (1) → Green, Priority 0
   - Normal (2) → Yellow, Priority 1